sagikatz/HPRO/README.md

 ## Acknowledgements
 lamp_0001.off in this repo is from **ModelNet-40**.
 You can download the full ModelNet-40 dataset from the [official source](https://modelnet.cs.princeton.edu/).

+We gratefully acknowledge the support of the Israel Science Foundation 2329/22

 ## License

 Shield: [![CC BY-NC 4.0][cc-by-nc-shield]][cc-by-nc]